mohsin-ashraf/personal-msds/todayIlearned.md

 # Today I Learned (TIL)

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.
-After completing this challenge I will complete [this](https://triplebyte.com/candidates/tracks) quiz for better future oppertunities.
+After completing this challenge I will complete [this](https://triplebyte.com/candidates/tracks) quiz and plan for [this](https://www.deeplearning.ai/) quiz for better future oppertunities.

 ## Day 100 | July 14 2020 | Tuesday